stilktf/pi-ansible/readme.md

 ``ansible-vault edit vault.yml``

+## Services
+Not in any particular order, this is what this project configures:
+- Authelia
+- Vaultwarden
+- Caddy server
+- Navidrome
+- Ntfy
+- Calibre Web Automated

 ## What's next?
 Things I want to do:
 - [ ] Figure out what Ansible roles are, and use them